 To prepare, cut off both ends using your chef's knife, and then chop off the fat part from the skinny part.
 Then peel using a vegetable peeler.

 Place the fat side on one of the edges you just sliced, and cut down the middle.
 Remove all the seeds using a spoon, then dice both sides into 1 in cubes.
 It's ok if there's a little bit of stringiness - that's the good stuff!
-Toss with a some cooking oil (I like grapeseed for its high smoking point), salt and pepper.
+Toss with a some cooking oil (I like grapeseed for its high smoking point), salt, pepper and herbs.

 Bake at 350 for 20 mins.
 Then remove from the oven, flip with a spatula so the other sides can get nice and yummy, and then baking for another 20-30 mins, or until they start to lightly brown.